 Should you worry about the virus being transmitted in the mail?
 Jefferson experts answer this question and more.

-Last week we asked our Instagram followers what questions they had on the coronavirus.
-Here, we share their questions and answers from Jefferson’s experts in infectious disease, research, mental health and more.
+Here, we share questions from Jefferson Health’s social media followers (plus a few of our own) about the COVID-19 pandemic and answers from experts in infectious disease, research, mental health and more.

 If you get COVID-19 once, can you get it again?

 “There have been some reports of people testing positive once and then again a few weeks after their symptoms have gone away.
 But we still don’t have a firm answer.
 Therefore when individuals who have been diagnosed with COVID-19 and whose symptoms have resolved, then develop new symptoms, we recommend testing again for COVID-19.
 If the test is positive, and we cannot find an alternative diagnosis, we treat them as a recurrent infection.